all-contributors/cli/DEVELOPMENT.md

 ### Running Tests

-The project uses Jest for testing.
+The project uses Vitest for testing.
 To run the test suite you can use:

 ```bash
 npm test